WilhelmTruter/assess-test/readme.md

 - From within this directory, bring up the docker containers \
 `docker-compose up --build`

+P.S.: If you're running Mac M architecture, update your database instructions on docker-compose-yml to use "platform: linux/amd64"

 - Follow the instructions in the `./api/readme.md` and `./app/readme.md` to run service specific setup like installing the dependencies and running the migrations

 - Browse to http://app.localtest.me:8080/